rhys117/RT-correspond/README.md

 Rhys.
 ```

-Include tickets that should be sent correspondence in tickets.txt separated by a comma (,) in same directory as correspond.rb script
+Include tickets that should be sent correspondence in the assets directory in a tickets.txt file, each ticket should be separated by a comma (,)
-### tickets.txt example
+### assets/tickets.txt example
 ```
 31234, 41231, 53244, 90123
 ```

-Run the script from terminal or command prompt with: ruby correspond.rb and follow the prompts
+Run the script from terminal or command prompt with: ruby message_tickets.rb and follow the prompts